-Incessant growth of shrimp industry has encountered with major disease outbreaks including Early Mortality Syndrome (EMS/AHPND), White spot syndrome virus (WSSV), Hepatopancreatic microsporidiosis (HPM/EHP) etc. may be due to sharing the hatchery products, trade liberalization and introduction of novel species (Subasighe, 2009, B Lakshmi et al., 2013).
-EMS attacked mainly to shrimp farms in Southeast Asian countries and first recorded in Southern China, 2009 (Zorriehzahra MJ and Banaederakhshan R, 2015).
-White spot syndrome virus (WSSV) spread all most all Asian countries since 1992, the first detection in Taiwan.
-There are two microspordians are primarily responsible to make negative impacts for shrimp farming discovered in 1992 in Thailand (Mukta Singh and Paramveer Singh 2018).
-Intended for fruitful management of shrimp diseases, the producing countries are taking different actions including proactive measures addition to the biosecurity and genetic selection.
-Further, significant attempts have been made in this sector to improve the disease resistance with utilization of different bacterial strains including probiotics and prebiotics.
+The incessantly growing shrimp industry has encountered major disease outbreaks, including Early Mortality Syndrome (EMS/AHPND), White spot syndrome virus (WSSV), Hepatopancreatic microsporidiosis (HPM/EHP).
+These outbreaks may be due to sharing of hatchery products, trade liberalization and introduction of novel species (Subasighe, 2009, B Lakshmi et al., 2013).
+EMS is found mainly in shrimp farms in Southeast Asian countries and was first recorded in Southern China, 2009 (Zorriehzahra MJ and Banaederakhshan R, 2015).
+Since its first detection in 1992 in Taiwan, White spot syndrome virus (WSSV) has spread to almost all Asian countries.
+Two microspordians discovered in 1992 in Thailand are primarily responsible for negative impacts to shrimp farming (Mukta Singh and Paramveer Singh 2018).
+Intending to effectively manage shrimp diseases, the producing countries are taking different actions including proactive measures, in addition to biosecurity and genetic selection.
+Furthermore, significant attempts have been made in this sector to improve disease resistance using different bacterial strains including probiotics and prebiotics.

 Gut microbiome as an important driver of cultivation success

-Shrimps are active grazers on substrates which present in the culturing systems results the high exchange of microbiota with surrounding.
-The colonization of shrimp enteric microbiota begins at the opening of mouth and continues through the life mainly with aerobes and facultative anaerobes (Md.
+Shrimps are active grazers on substrates which are present in the culturing systems due to the high exchange of microbiota with its surrounding.
+The colonization of shrimp by enteric microbiota, mainly with aerobes and facultative anaerobes, begins with the opening of the mouth and continues throughout life (Md.
 Shahdat Hossain et al., 2021).
-Shrimps are caring of fertilized eggs and those exposed to the water with microbes.
-Thus, the type of habitat seemed to play a significant role to disparity of microbiota between shrimps belonging to the various lineages (Cheng-Yu Chen et al., 2017).
+Shrimps care for their fertilized eggs which are exposed to the water filled with microbes.
+Thus, the type of habitat seems to play a significant role in disparity of microbiota between shrimps belonging to various lineages (Cheng-Yu Chen et al., 2017).